Mark-Seaman/Shrinking-World-Pubs/sweng/Pub/m1/lesson/Milestones.md

-# Milestones for Web-based Software App
+# Software Development Milestones

+The development proceed through a series of milestones.
+At each checkpoint a number of criteria must be met in order for development to continue.

 ## Milestone 1: Requirements Gathering and Analysis